 Alcohol, Tobacco & Substance Abuse Services

 The Counseling Center provides evaluation and assistance in the prevention and short-term treatment of alcohol and substance abuse.
-Resources utilized include an in-depth alcohol and substance use evaluation, reading material, an interactive computer program, an online alcohol education course and appropriate referrals using on-campus resources or off-campus for long-term inpatient and outpatient treatment.
+Resources utilized include an in-depth alcohol and substance use evaluation, reading material, an interactive computer program, an online alcohol education course and appropriate referrals using on-campus resources or off-campus for long-term inpatient and/or outpatient treatment.
 These strategies are aimed at reducing a student's risk for developing serious problems associated with the abuse of alcohol and other substances.

 Students who violate the college's alcohol policies may be referred for a Mandated Alcohol Assessment.
 The assessment includes two appointments, an evaluation session and an education session.